FAQ

 • Cropping practice (intercropping, crop rotation, etc.)

-• Grazing systems and techniques
+• Grazing management

-• On farm fuel and water consumption
+• On farm fuel usage records

 Adopting regenerative agriculture practices take time and effort but the long-term benefits are significant.
 The key is in embracing the power of diversity on the farm.
 Each farm has a unique set of challenges when transitioning to regenerative agriculture.
 Staying engaged and creative is of utmost importance because there is no simple formula fit for all.
 So, farmers are encouraged to work closely with technical service providers (agronomists, soil health specialists, soil testing laboratories etc.) to get advice on what changes best suit their needs.